jovanovskajovana/gatsby-starter-styled-components/README.md

 <br/>

 You can also create your own global style normalizer with `createGlobalStyle`.
-Place the GlobalStyles on top of the main [Layout](#layout) component to ensure that it is shared over all pages.
+Place the GlobalStyles to the top of the main [Layout](#layout) component to ensure that it is shared over all pages.

 ```
 import { createGlobalStyle } from 'styled-components'